pmcholding/Donna/openspec/changes/add-appointment-scheduling/design.md

 - `$fromAI()` lets LLM determine parameters naturally
 - No custom code needed for API calls

-### Decision 3: Unified Naming (Sheet = Calendar)
+### Decision 3: Sheet Name → Calendar Email Mapping

-**What**: Professional names are identical in Sheets tabs and Calendar names.
+**What**: Use the sheet tab number to map to the corresponding Google Calendar email/ID.

 **Why**:
-- Simplifies agent logic (one variable for both lookups)
+- Google Calendar API requires email/ID, not display name
-- Reduces chance of mismatches
+- Mapping is done in the sub-agent's system prompt
-- Example: "1 Maikel" is both the sheet tab and calendar name
+- Example: "1 Maikel" sheet → maikelcabeleireirodonna@gmail.com calendar

 ## Architecture